hscannell/jupiter_data_science/README.md

-# Data Science Job Talk for Jupiter Intelligence
+# Data Science Talk for Jupiter Intelligence
 Python code to reproduce the figures in my data science talk for Jupiter.